Transcendent Light Sessions

-Lie back and close your eyes as your face is bathed in the warm glow of the light, and the gentle pulses lead your awareness through landscapes of fractal geometry.
+Your face is bathed in the glow of the light, and the gentle flicker leads your awareness through wondrous visions.
 The frequencies of the pulses entrain your brainwaves and allow the slower alpha and theta waves to dominate, usually found during deep meditation and the hypnagogic reverie between sleeping and waking.

 Kaleidoscope